jcampbellcodes/jcampbellcodes_og.github.io/_posts/2020-9-13-developingembeddedlinuxaudioapplications15.md

 </figure>

 Also, you can see that `amixer` requires another option to be selected!
-Let's assume we want that application (could be helpful).
-First, go back to the main screen by hitting selecting `Exit` with the left/right keys. `Exit` is more like a "back" button, until you get to the main screen;
+Let's assume we want that application.
+First, go back to the main screen by hitting selecting `Exit` with the left/right keys.
+> `Exit` is more like a "back" button, until you get to the main screen;
-at that point, `Exit` will prompt a "Save?" dialog.
+> at that point, `Exit` will prompt a "Save?" dialog.

+So go back to the main screen and see the toolchain options.

 <figure>
   <img class="col center" src="/img/rpi/menuconfig/5_toolchain_options.png">
   <figcaption>Go back to the main screen, to Toolchain</figcaption>
 </figure>

-So go back to the main screen and see the toolchain options.

 <figure>
   <img class="col center" src="/img/rpi/menuconfig/6_enable_wchar.png">